-Roofing companies have always benefited from strong marketing campaigns but in today’s digital landscape, service promotion looks far different than it did back 20 years ago.
-Tech savvy companies like Amazon, Apple, and others have taken full advantage of everything the internet has to offer to businesses and brands in 2019.
-Roofers have been less aggressive in pursuing the modern tactics that help grow businesses both locally and nationally.
-Many contractors don’t like to compare themselves to national conglomerates and for good reason.
+Roofing SEO is the best way to spark your marketing campaign in 2022.
+In today’s digital landscape, service promotion looks far different from it did back 20 years ago.
+Tech-savvy companies like Amazon, Apple, and others have taken full advantage of everything the internet has to offer to businesses and brands in 2022.
+Roofers have been less aggressive in pursuing modern tactics that help grow businesses both locally and nationally.
+Many contractors don’t like to compare themselves to national conglomerates, and for a good reason.
 Attempting to become Amazon.com is not realistic emulation for a local roofer.
-With that being said, roofing companies can still utilize many of the same concepts and apply it to their own marketing strategy.
+However, roofing companies can still utilize many of the same concepts and apply them to their marketing strategy.
 You might be surprised by how impactful the results can be.
 The number one digital opportunity for local roofing contractors is Search Engine Optimization (SEO).
-It can help generate leads, efficiently, quickly, and sustainably.
+It can help generate leads efficiently, quickly, and sustainably.

 What is Roofing SEO?

 Roofing SEO is the process of making your website (and other web properties) rank on search engines.
 Top rankings directly influence lead generation, sales, and revenue for roofing companies.

 If you run a roofing business in Denver, CO, your number one opportunity for lead generation is Google search.
 When residents search terms like “roofer in denver” on Google, they overwhelmingly choose one of the top-ranking results.
 On a Google search engine results page (SERP) there are multiple variations of results.
 There are Google Maps listings (The Local 3 Pack) and traditional organic results.
 Don’t forget about featured snippets and knowledge graphs.
 The more represented your company is on each of these variations, the better chance it has to receive clicks to its website or profile and to receive phone calls inquiring about your roofing services subsequently.